Welcome to Spring 2026 season of Federal Way National Little League!

 1. School Enrollment Form (Preferred Method) The school the child attends must be within FWNLL boundaries.
 This is the easiest as it just requires an original (wet) signature by a school official.
 Forms will be collected by league staff.

-2. Residence Verification (child resides within the boundaries) requires three specific forms of proof of residence, one from each group and must be dated between February 2024 and February 2025.
+2. Residence Verification (child resides within the boundaries) requires three specific forms of proof of residence, one from each group and must be dated between February 2025 and February 2026.
 Documents will be reviewed by league staff.

 Q: How does FWNLL communicate general information?

-The best place for faster information is our Facebook page, Federal Way National Little League.
-You can also look for information on our website, FWNLL.com Managers usually text or email their teams, many times using the app Game Changer.
+Managers usually text or email their teams, many times using the app Game Changer.
 For most things like rain outs, we will contact the managers, and they will contact their teams.

 Q: What do I need to know about the schedule?